 New York City has a ridiculous number of bars.
-Dive bars, sports bars, cocktail bars, beer bars, bars with DJs, bars with bathroom mirrors that are particularly flattering, speakeasy bars inside of the 23rd Street subway station, and more.
+Dive bars, sports bars, cocktail bars, beer bars, bars with DJs, bars with bathroom mirrors that are particularly flattering, speakeasy bars inside of subway stations, and more.
 But you’re not reading this guide because you want to know about every bar in New York City.
 You’re here because you want to know about the most pleasant places to sit outside on a hot summer day, perhaps with an interesting glass of wine, an expertly-made cocktail, or a cold beer.
-Behold, garden patios, sidewalk cafes, and backyards where you can cross your legs, lean back, and enjoy fresh air and slightly fewer inhibitions.
+Behold, garden patios, sidewalk cafes, and backyards where you can cross your legs, lean back, and enjoy fresh air with slightly fewer inhibitions.

 We’re no stranger to drinking wine on flights—but only recently have we embraced drinking flights of wine.
-One explanation for this shift is “accepting our internal chaos” and a second is the outdoor Happy Hour at this French wine bar in the West Village with $12 wine flights (where you get three half-glasses of any wines on the menu).
-If you’re overwhelmed by the idea of choosing between all the options on the long, international wine list, the servers are always happy to make recommendations.
-Just know that there’s no Happy Hour offered on Friday or Sunday.
+One explanation for this shift is “accepting our internal chaos” and a second is the outdoor Happy Hour at this French wine bar in the West Village with $13 wine flights (which involve three half-glasses of any wines on the menu).
+If you’re overwhelmed by the idea of choosing between all the options on the long international wine list, the servers are always happy to provide recommendations.
+Just know that there’s no Happy Hour offered on Friday or Saturday.

 You know that feeling of finally making a friend with a killer backyard?
-Possibly with plants and twinkle lights and a disco ball somewhere in view?
-Well, if you have no such friend (or if they’ve banned you from coming over three times a week), we suggest heading to the backyard at Sauced in Williamsburg.
-There’s no official menu at this wine bar.
-Instead, you go up to the bar where the bartender will ask what kind of wine you generally like, and then pour a few tastes of the 20-odd wines available by the glass based on your interests.
+Possibly one with plants and twinkle lights and a disco ball somewhere in view?
+Well, if you have no such friend (or if they’ve banned you from coming over three times a week), you can get that feeling in the backyard at Sauced in Williamsburg.
 Bring someone who loves wines that taste like kombucha, getting a little wild, and macramé chairs hanging from trees.

-Rhodora in Fort Greene focuses on wine made using small-scale, natural processes - as part of the wine bar’s larger sustainable mission to produce zero waste.
+Rhodora in Fort Greene focuses on wine made using small-scale, natural processes, as part of the wine bar’s larger sustainable mission to produce zero waste.
 If you want to try natural wine from places like Germany, Austria, or a cave in Southeastern France, Rhodora has one of the best lists in Brooklyn.
-As for the food, the menu has a bunch of conservas, snacking vegetables, and cheese (as well as a month-long chef residency from Fidel Caballero Thursdays through Sundays until June 13th).
+As for the food, the menu has a bunch of snacks like cheese, anchovies, olives, and pickles.

-A lot of summer drinking spots deem themselves to be tropical-themed, but in Jungle Bird’s case, it’s really just a comfortable cocktail bar in Chelsea where some of the taps are shaped like golden peacocks.
-And that’s what makes it recommendable - especially in a neighborhood very short on normal bars.
-We like to sit on their streetside patio and order rum drinks the color of Skittles.
+A lot of summer drinking have elaborate tropical themes, but Jungle Bird is really just a comfortable cocktail bar in Chelsea where some of the taps happen to be shaped like golden peacocks.
+And—in a neighborhood where it can be hard to find a normal bar—that’s part of what makes this place recommendable.
+We like to sit on the streetside patio and order rum drinks the color of Skittles.
 Join us.

 This casual Italian spot in Park Slope serves more than 100 mostly-Italian wines by the glass, including a big selection of orange ones.
 Their plant-filled back garden looks like something out of a patio furniture catalog, except you don’t have to pay $400 for a couple of deck chairs to enjoy it in real life.
 Bring a date and have an impromptu tasting of charcuterie, cheese, and olive oils.

 This seasonal outdoor Upper West Side bar has tons of umbrella-covered tables and open space right on the Hudson River at the south end of Riverside Park.
-It’s a good spot to meet someone for a summery cocktail or a bottle of wine in the $30 range.
-Plus, they serve classic seafood like lobster rolls and fries covered in Old Bay seasoning.
-There’s no table service - which makes the whole place feel even more casual.
+It’s a good spot to meet someone for a summery cocktail or a bottle of wine in the $30 range, and they serve seafood like lobster rolls and fries covered in Old Bay seasoning.
+Plus, there’s no table service, which makes the whole place feel even more casual.
 You’ll be notified by a buzzer when your order is ready at the counter.

 If you’re meeting up in Astoria, rely on Sek’end Sun for a casual-feeling drink far away from the street.
-They have fairly regular specials and events like BBQs, trivia, and $8 drinks during brunch, which you can keep track of on their Instagram here.
+They have fairly regular specials and events like BBQs, trivia, and drag brunch, which you can keep track of on their Instagram here.
 Come here during the warm weather and sit in the big backyard.
-There’s a big neon sign out here that says “Queens” just in case you briefly forget where you are.
+There’s a big neon sign that says “Queens” just in case you briefly forget where you are.

 Leyenda makes some of the best cocktails in Brooklyn, especially of the mezcal, tequila, and cachaça varieties.
-But this Cobble Hill bar also serves some very good Latin food, like pork tacos with pineapple and enchiladas topped with thick mole.
-All best enjoyed on the small patio out back that’s quiet enough for you to hear the person across from you tell a story about how they’ve started cycling recently.
+But this Cobble Hill bar also serves some very good Latin food, like aguachile, al pastor tacos, and enchiladas topped with thick mole.
+All of these things are best enjoyed on the small patio out back that’s quiet enough for you to hear the person across from you tell a story about how they’ve started cycling recently.

 It’s hard to pinpoint our favorite thing about Ramona in Greenpoint.
 Is it the barrel-aged negroni (which is one of the best in the city)?
-Maybe it’s the recently expanded sidewalk set-up on Franklin Street that gets fun-busy on weekends?
-Or the five different kinds of frozen cocktails (including a large-format twist of a moscow mule and watermelon rose that you can share with someone who accepts you at your best and worst).
-The real answer: we love this bar for all of these factors combined.
+Maybe it’s the sidewalk seating set-up on Franklin Street that gets fun-busy on weekends?
+Or could it be the frozen cocktails (such as the painkiller that you can share with someone who accepts you at your best and worst).
+The real answer: We love this bar for all of these factors combined.

 The view from your living room includes a brick wall and a few rain gutters, so it’s possible you’ve been looking for a fun bar with a view.
-Zone de Cuba has a live salsa band, plenty of socially distant tables, and more life-size props than a Disney ride.
+Zone de Cuba has a live salsa band, plenty of well-spaced tables, and more life-size props than a Disney ride.
 This huge Caribbean spot in the Bronx has a terrace where you can drink daiquiris and snack on things like yuca frita and ceviche underneath a palm tree.
-And if you want a little bit of privacy with a group of friends, they also have individual pods you can reserve for private groups.

 Each and every time we drink in this Clinton Hill bar’s backyard, we hear someone say “Huh, I had no idea this was here!”
-They’re not wrong.
 The relatively calm back patio feels a lot more private and secluded than the sidewalk seating out front.
-Get something frozen or a glass of natural wine with a friend you haven’t seen in a while (or a good book).
-Also, we recommend stopping by on Tuesday nights when they usually have live music outside.
+Get something frozen or a glass of natural wine and hang out with a friend you haven’t seen in a while (or a good book).

-Orchard Street on the Lower East Side has remained a public parade of drunkenness throughout the entirety of the pandemic.
-So now that restaurant and bar restrictions have been lifted, the temperature regularly surpasses 75 degrees, the area feels even rowdier.
+Orchard Street on the Lower East Side tends to be a parade of public drunkenness.
 Part of the allure of this wine bar’s sidewalk patio is that you get courtside seats to the surrounding scene, while sipping a glass of delicious, potentially unusual natural wine.
 Even if you know next to nothing about wine, the condensed list of options and friendly staff will help you find something exciting without paying a ton of money—most of the glasses cost around $14.

 We don’t mean this as an insult to the land above 59th Street, but The Owl’s Tail is the sort of energetic cocktail bar you expect to find downtown.
 They serve top-notch cocktails, you might see people drinking espresso martinis with friends, and the walls are decorated with murals.
 Bring a date or meet some friends here for the start to a night out.
 If anyone gets hungry, try a few small plates like charcuterie boards and oysters.

 Located on the ground floor of a condo building, Ardesia is one of the best places to drink wine in Hell’s Kitchen (especially at a tiny wooden table on their sidewalk patio).
 They have plenty of options by the glass, as well as bottles mostly in the $50-60 range.
-If the allure of frosé calls out to you, know that that’s an option too.
-Also if you live in the area and drink wine as if it’s a personality trait, check out Ardesia’s relatively new wine club.
+There are also a few cocktails you can choose from, including a few spritzes.
+If you live in the area and drink wine as if it’s a personality trait, check out Ardesia’s wine club.